eddyerburgh/notes/docs/computer-architecture/processors.md

 The instruction cycle at a high-level involves:

-1. Fetch an instruction from memory and increment PC by x (e.g., 4 for a byte-addressable system with 32-bit instructions).
+1. Fetch an instruction from memory and increment PC by x (e.g. 4 for a byte-addressable system with 32-bit instructions).
 2. Decode the instruction.
 3. Execute the instruction.